hiveot/hub/docs/notes.md

     Things do get a bit wordy though as each action/event/property will have a set of forms, one for each supported protocol.
 * ThingID uniqueness; using agentID in address
     This is resolved by letting agents use anything as thingID as long as only valid characters are used, and have the digital twin runtime prefix the thing-ID it with the agent ID.

+## Encoding data

+1. agent publishes a TD
+A TD is send and received as JSON.
+But this text is still to be marshalled and transferred over the wire.
+   Treat this as sending text
+if encoding is application/json then use json.Marshal(tdJSON) - (yes double marshal) if encoding is application/text then send as-is. (it is already text)

+1. agent publishes native type: text, number, boolean if encoding is application/json, then marshal as json if encoding is application/text, then stringify as text,
+examples:
+   * application/text:  "text" => "text"
+   * application/text:  8 => "8"
+   * application/text:  true => "true"

+1. agent publishes complex type: object if encoding is application/json then marshal object to json if encoding is application/text then write as base64 encoded binary blob. (how?)
+examples:
+   * application/json:  struct { a int, b string} => { "a": 5, "b", "hello" }

+## Decoding data

+1. consumer or service receives a TD message
+The TD was transferred as text (itself encoded as a json document).
+If encoding is application/json, the unmarshal to string If encoding is application/text, then return as-is.

+## Tracking delivery progress
+Action requests can take a while to reach its destination.
+The delivery to the inbox is immediately known but what the agent does with it isn't.

+> ACTION flow: consumer -> inbox ?-> agent ?-> device

+* Agent connectivity might be intermittent.
+Some agents might sleep periodically to conserve power.
+* Similarly to agents, devices might be asleep to conserve power.
+Only when it wakes up it will respond to the action.
+* High latency networks favour asynchronous handling of responses to avoid blocking the client.

+This means that the reply isn't always readily available and can be delivered later.
+To support these use-cases, reply data is sent asynchronously.